techconative/restel-docs/docs/Setup/Demo.md

 - Docker
 - [JsonBox](https://github.com/vasanthv/jsonbox)

-> Jsonbox, if started with docker compose, will run mongo.
-If facing issues, run mongo manually and start Jsonbox with `npm start`

 ## Quickstart

 You can edit [the sample sheet](https://github.com/techconative/Restel/blob/main/quickstart/jsonbox_test.xlsx) under *quickstart* directory to play around with the tests being executed.